 Safer® Brand Garden Fungicide can kill existing black spot on contact and control future outbreaks.

 Most solutions help with disease control because when the soil is healthy, (and not full of harmful chemicals) there is a never-ending battle between the good microbes and the pathogens resulting in microbes often winning.

 Carefully read and follow all instructions on the product packaging for positive results.
 It is recommended with any pesticide to test plants for sensitivity to the product.
 Spray a small section of the plant in an inconspicuous area and wait 24 hours before full coverage.

 IMPORTANT: Do not use products containing Neem Oil within 14 days of applying Safer® Brand Garden Fungicide.
 The mix of both products can greatly increase risk of phototoxicity (burning) to your plant.

-Spray Safer® Brand Garden Fungicide when you notice the symptoms of Black Spot and then again as needed in 7-10 day increments.
+Spray Safer® Brand Garden Fungicide when you notice the symptoms of Black Spot and then again as needed in 7 to 10 day increments.
 As a general rule, much like watering, do not use these products in the peak of the day or when temperatures exceed 90 degrees F to avoid wilting or browning of the leaves.

 Safer® Brand Garden Fungicide can also be used as a preventative measure against fungal infections because the fungicide changes the pH of the plant and creates an environment that is not conducive to disease growth.
-Treatment once a month is recommended but in heavy rain seasons, treat every 7-10 days for best results.
+Treatment once a month is recommended but in heavy rain seasons, treat every 7 to 10 days for best results.

 Why Chose a Disease-Fighting Solution?

-Using solutions in your garden is an important step in controlling diseases such as black spot.
+Using disease-fighting solutions in your garden is an important step in controlling diseases such as black spot.

-Some ingredients like the patented seaweed extract in some of Safer® Brand Garden Fungicides actively increase a plant’s resistance to disease because it is a root growth stimulator, controlling many types of plant pathogens through increased biological activity.
+Some ingredients, such as the patented seaweed extract in some of Safer® Brand Garden Fungicides, actively increase a plant’s resistance to disease because it is a root growth stimulator, controlling many types of plant pathogens through increased biological activity.
 This is what many gardening experts refer to when they talk about the natural defenses of a plant and it is similar to antibodies in a human immune system.